florianfesti/boxes/documentation/src/api_edges.rst

 information to allow the surrounding code to handle them properly.
 When drawing an Edge there is a virtual straight line that is the border the shape of the part (e.g. an rectangle).
-But the actual Edge has often to be drawn elsewhere.
-Best example if probably the ``F`` Edge that matches the normal finger joints.
+But the actual Edge often has to be drawn elsewhere.
+The best example is probably the ``F`` Edge that matches the normal finger joints.
 It has to start one material thickness outside of the virtual border of the part so the cutouts for the opposing fingers just touch the border.
-The Edge classes have a number of methods to deal with these kind of offsets.
+The Edge classes have a number of methods to deal with these kinds of offsets.

-A set of instances are kept the ``.edges`` attribute of the ``Boxes`` class.
+A set of instances are kept in the ``.edges`` attribute of the ``Boxes`` class.
 It is a dict with strings of length one as keys:

 * aAbB : reserved to be used in generators